Navigating integrity in the natural products CPG industry

 Standards at Expo: Did you know?

-Before exhibitors may participate in Expo they must submit an application.
+Before exhibitors may participate in New Hope Network's trade shows, they must submit an application.
 We review product labeling, marketing and certifications to determine their eligibility to exhibit.
-Typically, we see more than 30,000 products every year, review more than 1,500 new exhibitor applications, and conduct over 4,000 on-site reviews.
+Typically, we see more than 30,000 products every year, review more than 1,500 new exhibitor applications and conduct over 4,000 on-site reviews.

 On average, 38% of new exhibitor applications are approved as is; after working closely with us to make revisions, about 82% are ultimately approved.
 After all, our purpose is not to keep brands out of Expo, but to alert them when something is amiss so they can bring it into compliance, thereby fostering growth, supporting industry self-regulation and building buyer confidence.